 - Pro Tools has every single option and possibility you can think of, whereas Adobe Audition can route out to a 5.1 output mixing file

-- Pro Tools has a diverse plugin selection, whereas Audition is more focused on multiband compressors, slightly better EQ´ing and noise cleaning plugins.
+- Pro Tools has a diverse plugin selection, whereas Audition is more focused on multiband compressors, slightly better EQ´ing, and noise cleaning plugins.

 - Pro Tools has no native cross-platform working pros, whereas Adobe Audition has Dynamic Linking, that works across the whole Adobe Suite.

-- Pro Tools is just not that ideal in my experience, whereas Adobe Audition has great customer support
+- Pro Tools is just not that ideal in my experience, whereas Adobe Audition has a great customer support

-- These two programs are mostly oriented towards mixing, mastering and editing, more than beat making or strictly composing.
+- These two programs are mostly oriented towards mixing, mastering, and editing, more than beat making or strictly composing.

 - Their GUI is decent; they have high-quality plugins, good EQ, 32-bit files, surround sound mixing, and are regularly updated.